Skip to content

 Syntax

-Parameterized variables in Cypher are marked using the $ symbol.
-The below query asks for only persons who are between a minimum and maximum age in the database.
-In the Python API, the example shows how to specify the parameters as a dictionary in the parameters argument of the execute method of the connection object.
+The query below searches for persons who are between a minimum and maximum age.
+The example Python code shows how to specify the parameters as a dictionary in the parameters argument of the execute method.

 min_age = 18